Hartley Spectral Pooling for Deep Learning: Experiments

-Spectral pooling ResNet21 performs a little better than its ResNet20 counterpart, surprisingly, even though it holds parameters almost in half that of ResNet20.
-Further, we illustrate one among the five training procedures in Fig. \ref{fig3}.
-It is observed that the SP-ResNet21 converges faster than ResNet20 (left panel) and performs better in classification (right panel).
-This indicates the spectral pooling ease the optimization by providing faster convergence at the early stage.
+As shown in Table \ref{table3}, the DHTSP-ResNet15 obtains slightly better testing error ($+$0.04\%) than the plain ResNet20 in MNIST task, and a significant improvement ($+$0.65\%) in Fashion-MNIST task, even though it holds parameters nearly half of that in ResNet20.
+The training time increases 4.2 s for a single epoch with the replacement of strided convolution by DHT spectral pooling.
+The DCTSP-ResNet15 performs slightly better ($+$0.14\%) than our DHTSP-ResNet15 on Fashion-MNIST dataset, but the training time doubles.
+The slightly outperforming of the DCTSP over our DHTSP is not suprising because for DCT more energey is concentrated in even fewer spectra.
+Further, we illustrate one among the five training procedures in Figure \ref{fig3}.
+It is observed that the SP-ResNet15 converges faster than ResNet20 (left panel) and performs better in classification (right panel).
+This indicates the spectral pooling eases the optimization by providing faster convergence at the early stage.